 Boozy Baileys Irish Cream macaron with a smooth and creamy filling.
 The macaron shells are infused with gingerbread spices - a great choice for holiday gift giving.
 Pipe the macarons into gingerbread man shape with the free template provided.

 Smooth and Creamy Filling

-After working on the recipe development for the boozy Baileys Irish Cream Chocolate Macaron Recipe, I still had a decent amount of the delicious liqueur leftover so I decided to create a second filling with it since, as I told you last time, I went through just a little bit of trouble purchasing this alcohol at the store.
-I really should make good use of it.
+After working on the recipe development for the boozy Baileys Irish Cream Chocolate Macaron Recipe, I still had a decent amount of the delicious liqueur leftover so I decided to create another version of Baileys Irish Cream Macarons filling with it.
+It's such a wonderful flavor to work with and I knew that it would make a delicious filling either as a chocolate or cream filling.
 The Baileys chocolate filling from my last post is great for the chocolate lover and has that certain boozy kick reminiscent of those cute miniature liqueur filled chocolate bottles.
 This recipe is a lot creamier with a more subtle nuance of liqueur.
 The cream is quite delicate both in flavour and texture, and c'mon with the name Baileys Irish Cream, it just seems wrong not to make a creamy filling with it.

 Abstract Silver and Gold Gingerbread Men

-As for the decorative design on these little guys, I added an abstract motif with a royal icing made from, you guessed it - Baileys Irish Cream.
-After piping your design, wait until it dries completely before adding the edible gold paint on top.
+As for the decorative design on these little gingerbread men, I added an abstract motif with a royal icing made from, you guessed it - Baileys Irish Cream.
+After piping the motif, wait until it dries completely before adding the edible gold paint on top.
 Waiting until it dries completely will help prevent the icing from wrinkling once the paint is added.
 I also applied edible gold and silver flakes on top to give it a chicer look.